ajarifi/ajarifi.github.io/_pages/publications.md

 <p align="justify">
-I’m particularly motivated by discussions and collaborations, which continuously inspire my research, and I’m driven by a curiosity to explore every corner of hadron physics and connect with diverse research communities.
+I’m driven by discussions and collaborations, and by a curiosity to explore all corners of hadron physics and engage with diverse communities.
-You can also find my publication list on <a href="https://inspirehep.net/authors/1410710">InspireHEP</a>.
 </p>

 <p style="margin-bottom:1.2cm;"></p>